 They have too much power and no accountability.

 So I give you, shiny, inquisitive, peace-loving fellow citizens, a list of alternatives.

-Okay, so first off, there’s a whole lot of very watchable and substantial news on YouTube, so it’s kind of nice if you have a smart TV (just not one of those “Samsung F” TVs that spy on you, haha, see “Wikileaks” below).
+Okay, so first off, there’s a whole lot of very watchable and substantial news on YouTube, so it’s kind of nice if you have a smart TV for that sort of thing.
+(Just not one of those “Samsung F” TVs that spy on you, haha—see “Wikileaks” below.)

-Or you can use something like a ChromeCast or Roku to cast from your computer, phone, or tablet to the TV, which is just as nice, only a couple more steps.
+Or you can use something like a Google ChromeCast or Amazon FireStick to cast from your computer, phone, or tablet to the TV, which is almost as convenient.

 Of course, you can always just watch YouTube and other video on your computer or your phone or whatever.